-To make a proper Midwestern persimmon pudding, you need wild-harvested American persimmons.
+To make a proper Midwestern persimmon pudding, you need to find an American persimmon tree.
 That’s most of the fun.
-Made with supermarket persimmons, the pudding should still be decent—soft and treacly, with a texture somewhere between gingerbread and pumpkin pie filling.

 But for me, the point is to find a wild tree hung with squishy, golf-ball-sized wild fruits, glowing orange in the fall sun, and to pulp them yourself, tasting the jammy, creamsicle-flavored purée straight out of the bowl before folding it into the batter and baking the old-fashioned dessert.

 Jed Portman edits Midwesterner.